jasonliu2050/project/README.md

 ([Test Script: Training sample size & Model Accuracy](https://github.com/jasonliu2050/project/blob/master/TrainingSize_Accuracy.py))
 ![matrix](./figures/PrincipalComponentAnalysis_variance.png)

 ### 4. Final Test Result
 #### Methods Using Scikit-learn Algorithms
 Picture below showing difference algorithms perform on the Scikit-learn hand-written digits dataset.
-The test result are using Scikit-learn toy dataset.
-All test result are very good.
+The test script use the best fit parameter we found during the dataset preprocessing.
+We use 100 (n_components) for PCA Linear dimensionlity Reduction.
+Use 10,000 sample for training dataset, all test results are good using large MNIST digit dataset.
 #### Methods Using Keras Sequential Neural Networks
-Keras Neural Networks are very diferent from Scikit-learn, we will not give more details in this article, you can check the link below for reference.
-Here we can see from script test result, without doing any optimazition, Keras Neural Network algorithm easily reach 0.95 accuracy on MNIST training digit dataset, which is better than Scikit-learn when use the same test dataset.
+Keras Neural Networks are very diferent from Scikit-learn, we use 1024 nodes for the first layer(input), use 10 Epoch.
+Here we can see the test result, without doing any optimazition, Keras Neural Network algorithm easily reach 0.95 accuracy using MNIST digit dataset, much better than Scikit-learn algorithms when use the same test dataset.

 ![matrix](./figures/Comparation.png)